 Regional Representatives develop partnerships with local governments and drainage districts, utilities, community groups and other stakeholders in Broward County and create a better understanding of local water resource issues through outreach and education activities.

 Fort Lauderdale Field Station 2535 Davie Road Davie, FL 33317 (954) 452-4814 Fax: (954) 452-4825 Map [PDF]

 Kevin Powers, Vice-Chair and an at-large appointee representing areas including Broward County

-The South Florida Water Management District has begun a multiyear effort to ensure a 10.4-mile section of the Hillsboro Canal can continue to provide adequate flood protection for residents of Palm Beach and Broward counties.
+The South Florida Water Management District (SFWMD) has begun a multiyear effort to ensure a 10.5-mile section of the Hillsboro Canal can continue to provide adequate flood protection for residents of Palm Beach and Broward counties.
 The project will improve the stability of canal banks that have eroded over decades of service, and it will restore the canal to its designed capacity by dredging accumulated sediment.
-The project is scheduled to begin in October 2013.

 Broward County Water Resources Task Force and Technical Team: The Broward County Water Resources Task Force was formed in September 2008.
 Participants include representatives from Broward County, municipalities, independent districts the South Florida Water Management District and other state and county agencies.

 Updating FEMA Flood Zone Maps: The South Florida Water Management District is working to upgrade the 38-mile Broward County portion of South Florida's East Coast Protective Levee.
 This effort aligns with development of new Federal Emergency Management Agency (FEMA) flood zone maps for the county.